A.P. Green Industries

 A.P.
-Green Industries is a manufacturing company specializing in refractory products, which are heat-resistant materials often made with asbestos.
+Green Industries made refractory products with asbestos until the 1970s.
 In 2002, the company filed for Chapter 11 bankruptcy due to thousands of lawsuits over asbestos exposure and resulting illnesses like mesothelioma and lung cancer.
-Exposure victims can now seek compensation through the company’s trust fund.
+Exposure victims can now seek compensation through the APG Asbestos Trust.

 Allen Percival Green founded A.P.
-Green Industries in Mexico, Missouri, in 1910.
+Green Industries in 1910 in Mexico, Missouri.
 The business began as a small brick manufacturer, making fireproof bricks for use in high-temperature factories.
-It made glass, cement, refining steel, and other metals.
+It also made glass, cement, refining steel, and other metals.

-Green’s business doubled in volume in just the first few years of operation.
-He expanded the brick-making business to include a variety of refractory products (building materials that can withstand heats of 1,000 degrees Fahrenheit or more).
+- Green’s business doubled in volume in just the first few years of operation.
+He expanded the brick-making business to include a variety of refractory products (building materials that can withstand temperatures of 1,000 degrees Fahrenheit or more).

-The company continued its success for many decades.
-In 1967 A.P.
-Green was acquired by U.S. Gypsum Company.
-In 1998 A.P.
+- The company continued its success for many decades.
+In 1967, A.P.
+Green was acquired by the U.S. Gypsum Company.
+In 1998, A.P.
 Green merged with Global Industrial Technologies, another manufacturer of refractory products.[1]

-In 2002, A.P.
-Green, North American Refractories Company, and Harbison-Walker, all subsidiaries of the merged company, left RHI Refractories American and formed a new company called ANH Refractories Company.[2]
+- In 2002, A.P.
+Green, North American Refractories Company (NARCO), and Harbison-Walker, all subsidiaries of the merged company, left RHI Refractories American and formed a new company called ANH Refractories Company.[2]

 Asbestos has historically been valued for its ability to insulate against heat, resist fire, and strengthen materials.
 These are qualities that made asbestos perfect for manufacturing fireproof bricks and other refractory materials.